R-LS/R-LS/README.md

 - 🌱 I’m currently learning Data Structures and Algorithms
 - ⚡ Fun fact: I really, really like penguins

+- I have been actively working on two repositories in the past two years but they are private (Discord.py bot, Website)
 <!--
 **R-LS/R-LS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.